TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    This is the same as setting it to :c:func:`PyObject_HashNotImplemented`.

-   This field can be set explicitly to :c:func:`PyObject_HashNotImplemented` to block inheritance of the hash method from a parent type.
+   This field can be set explicitly to :c:func:`PyObject_HashNotImplemented` to block inheritance of the hash method kutoka a parent type.
 This is interpreted as the equivalent of ``__hash__ = None`` at the Python level, causing ``isinstance(o, collections.Hashable)`` to correctly return ``False``.
-Note that the converse is also true - setting ``__hash__ = None`` on a class at the Python level will result in the ``tp_hash`` slot being set to :c:func:`PyObject_HashNotImplemented`.
+Note that the converse is also true - setting ``__hash__ = None`` on a kundi at the Python level will result in the ``tp_hash`` slot being set to :c:func:`PyObject_HashNotImplemented`.